SuperOfficeDocs/superoffice-docs/docs/identity-management/superid/howto/register-idp.md

     ![select identity provider -screenshot][img1]

-## Initialize and accept setup with your IdP
+## Initialize and accept setup with your IDP

 > [!NOTE]
 > You are sent to the provider's sign-in page after starting registration.